 All else equal, an increase in wages leads directly into a 1-to-1 ratio increase in rents, as shown in all columns of Table 1.
 The correlation is stronger contemporaneously, but we also find that lagged wage inflation contributes towards rental inflation.

 In terms of relative supply and demand, a 1 percent increase in people per dwelling leads to a 1.5 per cent increase in rents.
-There is limited evidence suggesting that the higher the increase in the supply/demand gap, the stronger the wage-rent relationship, as competition for rental properties allow landlords to capitalize on renters’ wage gains.
+There is limited evidence suggesting that the higher the increase in the supply/demand gap, the stronger the wage-rent relationship due to competition for rental properties allowing landlords to capitalize on renters’ wage gains.
 The interaction term between wage and people per dwelling in table A.2 is positive but not statistically significant.

 Across all model specifications in table 1, the unemployment rate is negatively correlated with rental inflation, i.e an increase in unemployment rate would lead to a decrease in rental inflation.
 There are two possible explanations for this.
 Firstly, better job security can encourage people to form new and smaller households, which in turn, increases the demand for rental properties.
 Secondly, a strong labour market and positive economic outlook would ensure tenants’ current and future ability to pay, allowing landlords to raise rents.